-Students between 15 and 20 years of age from secondary schools, integrated programme schools, junior colleges, the Institute of Technical Education and polytechnics.
+Students between 15 and 20 years of age from secondary schools, integrated programme schools, junior colleges, the Institutes of Technical Education and polytechnics.

 (Students shall not be less than 15 years or more than 20 years of age as at 1 June 2019)